 In fact, a survey by Capital One in 2017 revealed how 52% of employees described their workplace as uninspiring.
 Too long in an environment like this will gradually impact their overall satisfaction in that environment.
 This will lead to productivity issues and potentially encourage them to seek greener pastures.

 This demonstrates the role that effective facilities management plays in retaining staff and supporting recruitment as well.
-Considering that the average cost of replacing an employee is estimated to be around £30,000, keeping employees happy is a crucial way that FMs can secure big savings for their company.

 6. Tighter project tracking